EbisaGirma21/alx-system_engineering-devops/0x13-firewall/README.md

-This project is about configure our server to hava a firewall on it
+0x13-firewall
+Configuration settings to setup a firewall and allow specific port connections